danhtuan/deep_learning/final_prj/final_report.md

  * Softwares: the CNN program has been written in Python based on Theano 9.0 library.
 Two additional libraries were also installed to support for float16: libgpuarray and pygpu.
 To do computation/memory profiler, psutil and iPython were also installed.

 ## 6. Experimental Results
+For each combination of format and dataset, 3 trials were performed and then computed average to produce the experimental results as below sections.

 ### 6.1 Accuracy
 The validation score and test score in each format, computed by percent of error rate, for both MNIST and CIFAR  has been shown in the Table below.